 Generally, we prefer to start our beauty routine with a thinner/ lighter consistency and then finish off with thicker products.

 That is why lighter consistencies tend to dissipate better into our skin, while thicker ones tend to lie on top of it and work as a barrier that prevents contact with the environment and minimizes water loss.
-For example, go for a BHA with a thinner, more watery consistency and a niacinamide product on the creamy side.

 Keep in mind that the overapplication of actives, like BHAs or AHA, can lead to skin sensitivity, a disrupted skin barrier, and many other problems, so incorporate these products into your routine with care.

-Be Careful With Mixing Salicylic Acid And Niacinamide Together
+Salicylic Acid And Niacinamide

 Niacin is known for causing the “niacin flush,” characterized by temporary episodes of hot, red, and flushed skin due to the release of prostaglandin D2.
 Similarly, when salicylic acid and niacinamide are used together, it can trigger the niacin flush.